JB395/Bits-to-Target-and-Difficulty/README.md

 ```
 encryptwallet "you should always use a long and strong passphrase"
 ```
+(wallet exits)

 ### echo “message”

 Hidden command.
 Simply echo back the input arguments.
 This command is for testing.

 The difference between echo and echojson is that echojson has argument conversion enabled in the client-side table in qtum-cli and the GUI.
 There is no server-side difference.
-Here we echo the parameters to setup a multisig address.
+Here we echo the parameters used to setup a multisig address.

 ```
 echo "[\"qghwDvb1pyJoqoAD2ESMTevvvjUfNvReDn\",\"qfKr7vXdmroHi61XUUHedXvgV2mDx9Kudb\"]"